Lucy Pargeter

 Lucy Kate Pargeter (born 1 March 1977) is an English actress, known for her roles as Helen Raven in Crossroads (2002–2003) and Chas Dingle in Emmerdale (2002–present).
 She also finished third in the 13th series of the ITV reality show I'm a Celebrity...Get Me Out of Here! in 2013.
 For her role in Emmerdale, she won the 2019 British Soap Award for Best Actress.

 Early life

 Pargeter was born in Nottingham.
 She trained at the Central Junior Television Workshop and New College, Nottingham.
-She was a member of the band Paperdolls, which toured with Boyzone in the 1990s and had a number 65 chart hit with "Gonna Make You Blush".
+She was a member of the band Paperdolls, which toured with Boyzone in the 1990s and had a number 65 chart single with "Gonna Make You Blush".
 She also took part in Stars in Their Eyes as Emma Bunton.